I first took out a subscription to Glossybox a couple of years ago when they launched in the UK.

 I estimate the value of the box to be at least £30 which is certainly good value given the £10 cost of the box.

 Everything arrived in pristine condition and nicely packaged.

 I’m looking forward to this month’s tutorial video to give me some more information about these products.

-And the March box will contain a full sized Naobay moisturizing peeling, a facial milk which is said to gently peel skin with the natural properties of Acai and Gotu Kola (a herb used in traditional Chinese medicine).
+And the March box will contain a full-sized Naobay moisturizing peeling, facial milk which is said to gently peel the skin with the natural properties of Acai and Gotu Kola (a herb used in traditional Chinese medicine).